“Look deep into nature, and then you will understand everything better” Einstein

-This is followed by a 4 hour walk downhill to reach the small community of Ancascocha (3,700 m/12,136 ft), our campsite for the evening, in a small, gorgeous wooded valley with a stream running through it.
+After lunch we make a short climb with beautiful views of Mt.
+Veronica (5,822 m/ 19,100 ft) before an easy 3 hour walk downhill to the community of Ancascocha (3,700 m/12,139 ft).
+Our campsite for the night is in a small but gorgeous wooded valley with a stream running through it.

-Day 4: Muyu Muyu – Paucarcancha – Kilometer 82 – Ollantaytambo – Aguas Calientes
+Day 4: Paucarcancha – Kilometer 82 – Ollantaytambo – Aguas Calientes

 DAY 5: Aguas Calientes – Machu Picchu – Cusco

 The hotel we use provides a very early buffet, or can provide a boxed breakfast, to ensure we are in the queue for the bus as early as the group would like.
 It is about a 25 minute drive along the winding road to Machu Picchu, and on a clear day the sunrise can be spectacular.